Invariant measures for some dissipative systems from the Jacobi last multiplier: Preliminaries

-Let us now formally define a contact manifold.
-A contact manifold is a pair \((\mathcal{M}_c,\eta)\), where \(\mathcal{M}_c\) is a smooth manifold of real dimension \(2n+1\) and \(\eta\) is a one-form satisfying where \(\eta \wedge (d\eta)^n\) is the considered volume-form on \(\mathcal{M}_c\).
-In the context of Frobenius integrability, the condition (\ref{nonintegrability}) means that the hyperplane distribution defined as \({\rm ker}(\eta)\) is maximally non-integrable\footnote{A more rigorous definition of a contact manifold relies on the existence of a hyperplane distribution which is maximally non-integrable.
+\textbf{Remarks:} Here, $\eta \wedge (d\eta)^n$ is the considered volume-form on $\mathcal{M}_c$.
+In the context of Frobenius integrability, the condition (\ref{nonintegrability}) means that the hyperplane distribution defined as ${\rm ker}(\eta)$ is maximally non-integrable\footnote{A more rigorous definition of a contact manifold relies on the existence of a hyperplane distribution which is maximally non-integrable.
 Such a distribution can be locally expressed as the kernel of a one-form satisfying the condition (\ref{nonintegrability}).
-If one can always write the associated hyperplane distribution as \({\rm ker}(\eta)\) (not just locally), then the contact manifold is called an exact contact manifold.
+If one can always write the associated hyperplane distribution as ${\rm ker}(\eta)$ (not just locally), then the contact manifold is called an exact contact manifold.
 In this paper, we will be considering only exact contact manifolds without further stating it explicitly.}.
 The reader is referred to \cite{arnold,Geiges,CM2} for more details.

-On a contact manifold \((\mathcal{M}_c,\eta)\), there exists a vector field \(\xi\) known as the Reeb vector field which is determined uniquely by the conditions
+On a contact manifold $(\mathcal{M}_c,\eta)$, there exists a vector field $\xi$ known as the Reeb vector field which is determined uniquely by the conditions